vinooMj/My-Blockchain-Notes/Tokens.md

     Digital currency or mediums of exchange such as stablecoins.
     Security tokens or crypto assets that are programmed to be stocks and bonds of the same class.

+    STO:
+    STOs are said to hold intrinsic value, they can guarantee interest, profit sharing, dividends, voting rights, and more.
+    STOs are increasing in popularity.
+It is safe to say that they will be significantly more regulated than ICOs STOs embrace SEC requirements and regulatory oversight — acknowledging that they are there to protect investors against scams and bad investments.
+    STOs are said to hold intrinsic value, they can guarantee interest, profit sharing, dividends, voting rights, and more.